Q: Who should apply for a seasonal role at Omega?

 - Professional customer service is an act of doing.
 It requires each of us to anticipate and provide for the needs of others, embody a level of expertise specific to one’s job function, and follow a set of standards that ensure a quality experience.

 - Compassionate service is equally important, and is a way of being.
 It means truly caring about another’s experience and it requires us to be fully present and engaged in every interaction.

-Joining Omega offers endless opportunities to explore this unique kind of service.
+Omega team members encounter endless opportunities to contribute this unique quality service.

 Q: How long is the Omega season and when can I apply?

 A: Omega’s workshop season runs from May through October, with seasonal staff arriving late April through early May.
 Omega’s Service Corps team operates from early May through early October.

 Applications open at the beginning of January and are available on a rolling basis until the end of the season for any open positions.